-No. Due to the potential danger to you and your guests we do not allow sparklers to be used.
+Due to the potential danger to you and your guests, sparklers are not allowed.
+Sparklers are illegal per local ordinance.

 Do you provide candles or allow the use of candles?

-We do not provide candles or centerpieces for any tables.
+We do not provide candles.
 Candles are allowed on seating tables if the flame is enclosed.
 Please use unscented candles.
-We do not allow the use of confetti or glitter.
-For events in the Tent Pavilion, you may want to consider battery operated LED candles for your tables.
+You may want to consider battery operated LED candles for your tables.

 What color will the linens be?

-For special events, we use floor-length white base linens with your choice of color for the linen overlay.
-Our standard event linens include a choice from over 50 stock colors for the overlays.
+For weddings, we include floor-length linens in your choice of color.
+Our standard event linens include a choice from over 50 stock colors.
 Specialty linens and colors are available at an additional cost per table.

 Are plates and glasses included?

 We provide all necessary plates, glasses, cutlery and napkins for your event.

 Why did the menu change after I reserved my event?